-- Election of four Directors for three year terms; - An advisory vote to approve named executive officer compensation; and - Ratification of the appointment of independent auditors.
+- Election of four Directors for three year terms; - An advisory vote to approve Named Executive Officer compensation; - An advisory vote on the timing of future advisory votes on Executive compensation; and - Ratification of the appointment of independent auditors.

 Will there be any other items of business on the agenda?